'I've been let down - I shouldn't have stage-4 cancer'

 - the number waiting more than 104 days, has doubled since June 2021, to over 10,000

-During the pandemic, cancer screening, treatment and operations were cancelled to free up staff and hospital beds, creating long waits for care and ausing patients huge anxiety.
+During the pandemic, cancer screening, treatment and operations were cancelled to free up staff and hospital beds, creating long waits for care and causing patients huge anxiety.

 The record numbers now coming forward with cancer symptoms is creating enormous demand, NHS England says.